kmhuynh/hugoblox-academic-cv/content/post/data-visualization/index.md

 ## Diagrams

-Hugo Blox supports the _Mermaid_ Markdown extension for diagrams.
+You can create diagrams using the _Mermaid_ Markdown extension.

 An example **flowchart**: